Frank-Gu-Lab/RAISE/README.md

 5) Enter *python3 /var/lib/jupyter/notebooks/main.py* to start the OT-2 client application
 6) Once the OT-2 connects to the orchestrator, it will repeatedly await new command and then execute them.

 ** NOTE: This repository only contains necessary software for running the orchestrator application.
 The software for the orchestrator to communicate with the OT-2 and the software layer on top of the Opentrons API is not included.
 Additionally, files that contain secret passwords and/or API keys for peripheral functions, such as interfacing with a database or launching the Bayesian Optimizer, are not included in this repository.
+For access to the complete RAISE codebase, please contact the corresponding author, [Dr. Frank Gu](f.gu@utoronto.ca).

 ## Processing User Inputs
 One way for users to easily to set up different experiments, they can enter different parameters using a web user interface.